 The first step is to remove the infection.
-We begin by numbing the area so you don’t feel anything, and we place a dental dam to keep the area dry.
-We drill a small hole in the crown of the tooth to gain access to the interior.
+We begin by numbing the area so you don’t feel anything.
+We make a small hole in the crown of the tooth to gain access to the interior.
 Through that hole, we use very small files to remove the infected pulp, damaged nerve tissue, and other debris.
 The tooth is completely emptied.
 It is then flushed with disinfectant to remove any remaining debris and to kill any lingering bacteria.

-Because of our CEREC same-day crown system, at Clear Lake Dental Care we only need one appointment to remove the infection, clean the tooth, design the crown, and place the crown.
+At Clear Lake Dental Care we only need one appointment to remove the infection and clean the tooth.
+Then a dental lab will design the crown, and you will come back to place the crown.
 This contrasts with most practices that don’t perform root canals, requiring patients to go to a separate endodontist.
-Plus, without the CEREC system, the crown has to be fabricated at a separate dental lab, a process that takes two weeks and makes for yet another appointment.
-Here we do it all in a single visit!

 Is there a case where a tooth would need extraction rather than a root canal?